-- The Library solicited extensive public input during the development of its strategic plan: - 5 community open houses held in libraries across the city - Over 32,000 people responded to The Seattle Public Library Community Survey - Public forums held on "Technology and Its Impact on the Future of Libraries" and "The User Experience in the 21st Century library" - Library convened focus groups with service providers who work with children, teens, older adults, immigrants and refugees and people who are homeless - An 18-member Strategic Plan Advisory Committee met throughout the year and contributed significantly to the development of the plan - Results of 2010 strategic plan process used to guide prioritization of levy plan elements
+- The Library solicited extensive public input during the development of its Strategic Plan: - o 5 community open houses held in libraries across the city - Over 32,000 people responded to The Seattle Public Library Community Survey - Public forums held on "Technology and Its Impact on the Future of Libraries" and "The User Experience in the 21st Century library" - Library convened focus groups with service providers who work with children, teens, older adults, immigrants and refugees and people who are homeless - An 18-member Strategic Plan Advisory Committee met throughout the year and contributed significantly to the development of the plan - Results of 2010 strategic plan process used to guide prioritization of levy plan elements

-January 2012
+December 2011 - January 2012

-- Publicly present two initial scaled proposals for a Library levy to provide a sustainable Library budget using multiple communication channels.
-In addition to traditional media outreach, the Library will use: - Library website (more than 17,000 visitors per day) - Electronic newsletter (over 100,000 patrons subscribed) - Encourage submission of public comment via a channel to be established on the Library website - Library Board and City Librarian convene three community meetings to obtain feedback on key levy priorities and initial options for two scaled levy packages.
+- Publicly present essential components and programmatic elements for a Library levy to provide a sustainable Library budget using multiple communication channels.
+In addition to traditional media outreach, the Library will use: - Library website (more than 17,000 visitors per day) - o Electronic newsletter (over 100,000 patrons subscribed) - Encourage submission of public comments via the Library website - Library Board and City Librarian convene three community meetings to obtain public input.
 The community meetings will be held at a south end branch, north end branch and at the Central Library.
-At each session, the proposals will be reviewed in detail.
 The meetings will be publicized using traditional media outreach, as well as the Library website, electronic newsletter, Friends of the Library newsletter (11,000 members) and Library Foundation.
-The Library will also publicize the community meetings through Facebook (over 12,000 fans), Twitter (1,500 followers), neighborhood blogs and posters.
+The Library will also publicize the community meetings through FaceBook (over 12,000 fans), Twitter (1,500 followers), neighborhood blogs and posters.